-The District's cash and cash and cash equivalents are considered to be cash on hand, demand deposits and investments with maturities less than 90 days.
+The District's cash and cash equivalents are considered to be cash on hand, demand deposits and investments with maturities less than 90 days.
 Therefore, for purposes of the statement of cash flows, the District considers the cash and investment balance to be cash and cash equivalents.

-Notes to Financial Statements For the Year Ended December 31, 2023 and with Comparative Information for the Year Ended December 31, 2022
+For the Year Ended December 31, 2024 and with Comparative Information for the Year

+Ended December 31, 2023